 Dr. Joseph Daniel: Instructor at University of Arkansas for Medical Sciences; Part-time Instructor at the University of Arkansas at Little Rock; founder of Paleoaerie.org

-Dr. Daniel’s interests are as diverse as his teaching. his main role at UAMS is an an anatomy instructor at UAMS for the first-year medical students, but he also teaches the cancer lectures for the graduate Cell Biology course.
-In addition, he has taught the Paleobiology course at UALR and will be teaching the new Vertebrate Paleontology course being offered in the spring of 2014.
-Dr. Daniel researches how the interaction between animals and their environment may affect our view of the evolution of life on earth, ranging from how fossils form to how animals evolve and spread through time.
+Dr. Daniel’s interests are as diverse as his teaching. his main role at UAMS is an an anatomy instructor at UAMS for the first-year medical students, as well as the cancer lectures for the graduate Cell Biology course.
+In addition, he has taught the Paleobiology and Vertebrate Paleontology courses at UALR.
+Daniel researches how the interaction between animals and their environment may affect our view of the evolution of life on earth, ranging from how fossils form to how animals evolve and spread through time.
 In addition, he uses evolutionary techniques to examine the spread of cancer cells.
 Most importantly, Dr. Daniel is interested in public education and science literacy, being guided by three principles:1) the universe is endlessly amazing, 2) knowledge is useful only when it is shared, and 3) you can’t really know something unless you understand how and why we think we know it.

 Dr. Jessica Scott: Assistant Director of the Donaghey Scholars Program and Professor of Anthropology and Egyptology at the University of Arkansas at Little Rock